masari-project/Masari-Marketing/Banners/readme.md

 ## Contributing

-If you would like to contribue a banner, please reach out to the Masari Core Team via one of our social media channels ([Twitter](https://twitter.com/masaricurrency), [Reddit](https://www.reddit.com/r/masari), [Discord](https://discord.gg/sMCwMqs), [Telegram](https://t.me/masaricurrency), etc).
+If you would like to contribute a banner, please reach out to the Masari Core Team via one of our social media channels ([Twitter](https://twitter.com/masaricurrency), [Reddit](https://www.reddit.com/r/masari), [Discord](https://discord.gg/sMCwMqs), [Telegram](https://t.me/masaricurrency), etc).

 ## Preview